maweki/ssfsm/README.md

 `Machine().remove_unreachable_states()` removes all states of the machine that are not reachable from the initial state.

+`Machine().minimized` is True if the machine is already minimized.
+This works by minimizing the DFA and comparing the number of states.

+`Machine().get_minimized()` returns a minimized copy of the DFA.
+It has neither unreachable nor redundant states and has the same language and alphabet as the original machine.
+If the original machine was in a specific state when it was minimized, the minimized copy will be in the same (or its equivalent) state.
+The states of the minimized DFA either have the same name as the states of the original or a tuple of the names of all states that specific state represents (equivalence class).

 `Machine().dot` is the string representing the machine as a dot-graph.

 **If you don't like the `Machine()`-syntax** to access the FSM, you can use the alternate syntax `Machine._.alphabet` and so on.